noisyboiler/wampy/README.rst

     In [13]: with cliient:
                 client.publish(topic="news", headlines=[
                     "wampy is great!",
-                    "probably best to use wampy in your next project" ])
+                    "probably best to use wampy in your next project!", ])

 News will print out in your second terminal!